 It’s enough that you received an unannounced visit from an OSHA inspector.
 What’s worse is when, a short time later, you received a letter confirming the violations that were mentioned in your closing conference.

 An Alabama OSHA defense attorney will tell you to not accept the citation as a cost of doing business.
-Not only are OSHA fines expensive ($12,675 per violation to start), they can greatly damage your reputation.
+Not only are OSHA fines expensive, they can greatly damage your reputation.

 If you receive an an OSHA citation, it’s important to contact an Alabama OSHA defense lawyer as soon as possible.
 You will have 15 days from the time you receive the citation to address it.
 An OSHA lawyer will be able to employ a number of defenses to get the fine reduced or eliminated.
 These defenses include: